Skip to main content

 Among the permitted acts, the most important and general permitted acts are those of “fair dealing”.
 Under the Copyright Ordinance, fair dealing involves two elements:

-2. the purpose of the dealing must be confined to seven prescribed purposes — research, private study (section 38 of the Copyright Ordinance), criticism, review/comment, news reporting (section 39), education (section 41A), or public administration (section 54A).
+• the purpose of the dealing must be confined to the prescribed purposes — research and private study (section 38 of the Copyright Ordinance); criticism, review, quotation, reporting and commenting on current events provided that the dealing is accompanied by a sufficient acknowledgment (section 39); parody, satire, caricature and pastiche (section 39A); education (section 41A), or public administration (section 54A).

 Any act which is carried out for other purposes cannot be fair dealing, including acts carried out for private use or charity.
 This is in stark contrast to the defence of “fair use” under the United States copyright law, which is not confined to certain prescribed purposes and which thus serves as a general defence against accusations of copyright infringement.